wmarrujo/Text-Adventure/README.md

 ##How to Run

+0. Make sure you have a *Development* version of the latest snapshot of swift (or it won't have `swift build`)
-1. Run `swift build` in the root directory (the one with this readme git)
+1. Run `swift build` in the root directory of the package (the one with the `Package.swift`)
-2. The executable is in `.build/debug/Text-Adventure`
+2. The executable is in `.build/debug/Text-Adventure` (or whatever the target is called, depending on your filesystem)

-##Contributers:

-- William Marrujo
-- Gabriel Marimon